konnov/protocols-made-fun/_posts/2025-03-09-random-walks.md

 states that we are missing?
 Maybe these states are not important at all.
 To check that, I ran the random walks for the two-phase commit benchmark with 2 resource managers for 10,000 instead of 100,000 runs.
 Conveniently, exactly one state was missing from the coverage.
-As my framework is programmatic, I just asked Claude to instrument the search to experimentally evaluate the visit frequencies per run for each reachable state.
+As our specifications are code, I just asked Claude to instrument the search to experimentally evaluate the visit frequencies per run for each reachable state.
 Figure 6 is quite detailed.
 Click on it to see the full-size version.